DanielAvinoam/TheSubZeroProject/README.md

 }
 ```

-  > **Note:** As you can see, the above code (and the rest of the user-mode code in this project) uses `C++ 17` features like smart pointers, exception handling and OOP excessively.
+  > **Note:** As you can see, the above code (and the rest of the user-mode code in this project) uses `C++ 17` features like smart pointers, exception handling and OOP.

-The client and server have opcodes that the use to communicate with - these will be set under the `'Opcode'` header in the HTTP packets.
+The client and server have opcodes that they use to communicate with - these will be set under the `'Opcode'` header in the HTTP packets.
 In case no command was inputted by the attacker the server sends a `KeepAlive` opcode which is answered by an empty POST packet with the same opcode.
-The 3 opcodes provided to the attacker were mentioned earlier (inject a kernel mode shellcode, reflectively load a DLL and to completely remove the malware from the system) and the result of the operation is then sent back to the server.
+The 3 other opcodes provided to the attacker were mentioned earlier (inject a kernel mode shellcode, reflectively load a DLL and to completely remove the malware from the system) and the result of the operation is then sent back to the server.
 To makes things clearer, this is how the opcodes are defined:
 ```cpp
 constexpr uint8_t KeepAliveOpcode = 0;